scriptype/avatar-generator/readme.md

 # Avatar Generator

 `dist` folder is all static, that is, index.html inside it can be opened directly.
-It's production-ready, so it can also be served from a server as static-files directory.
+`dist` can also be served from a server as static-files directory.
+It's meant to be production-ready, even.

 ## Usage Notes